shoui520/shoui520.github.io/docs/font.md

 ![Chinese vs Japanese font](img/font1.png)

 By default, your computer / phone will display kanji in a Chinese font.
-Japanese kanji look slightly different, and it can look offputting to experienced learners when you are seen with a Chinese font.
+Japanese kanji look slightly different, and it can be damaging if you learn the Chinese appearance of kanji rather than the Japanese ones.

 **Verifying if your browser is currently using a Japanese font**